s3xysteak/vfetcher/README.md

 - `pollingInterval`: Can be a reactive value.
 Pass a `number`, in milliseconds, to indicate the interval time for polling.
 By default, polling is not enabled.
 - `debounceInterval`: Can be a reactive value.
 Pass a `number`, in milliseconds, to indicate the debounce delay time.
 By default, debounce is not enabled.
 - `throttleInterval`: Can be a reactive value.
 Pass a `number`, in milliseconds, to indicate the throttle wait time.
 By default, throttling is not enabled.
-- `ofetch`: ofetch function, used to share options.
-Default is the built-in ofetch。

 For parameters that are watched by default: